- Employed US population 2007-2018 is down 1.29%

-By under reporting inflation the US Government has been able to suppress and contain interest rates, with it debt service cost.
+By under reporting inflation the US Government has been able to suppress interest rates, with it debt service cost.
 Currently the average interest rate paid on US Government Debt is 2.52% or 3.74% below the 20 year average of 6.26% prior to “Economic Stimulus”.

 Average Treasury rates prior to “Economic Stimulus” = 6.26%